LagoLunatic/wwrando/docs/getting-started.md

 You might want to customize which settings are selected before randomizing, but you can also just leave the default settings on, as those tend to be good for first time players.

+## Randomizing

 Now you can randomize the game!
 To do this, click the "Randomize" button at the very bottom right of the program and wait a minute.
 Once it's done, you can find the new randomized ISO in the `Randomized Output Folder` you picked earlier.
 You can play this ISO with Dolphin or Nintendont just like a regular GameCube ISO.

-That's it, have fun!
+That's it, you can start playing now!

+You may want to check out the [Useful Links](useful-links.md) page for a list of tools, guides, and mods that can optionally be used with the randomizer.

-If you run into any issues, check out the [Frequently Asked Questions](faq.md) page.
+And if you run into any issues during your playthrough, head over to the [Frequently Asked Questions](faq.md) page.